-In order to a use this memory tank, a person must first be injected with a sedative, then submerged in the tank, where a special helmet must be worn that can connect to brain electrodes.
+In order to a use the dectective agency’s memory tank, a person must first be injected with a sedative, then submerged in the tank, where a special helmet must be worn that can connect to brain electrodes.
 When someone is reliving a memory, it’s depicted as being a participant in a virtual reality experience.
 Memories while in the tank can also take the form of looking like holograms.

 It’s possible for someone to stay in the tank for long periods of time and have a state of being that’s very similar to someone in a coma.
 Nick has found that his regular clients have become addicted to accessing happy memories.
 Watts is more concerned than Nick is about people getting addicted to using the memory tank.
 Nick thinks Watts has no place being judgmental about addiction, considering her alcohol addiction that she doesn’t seem too concerned about stopping.

 All of this sounds like the basis for a good story.
 However, “Reminiscence” becomes very disjointed and often illogical.
 Viewers will get the impression that “Reminiscence” writer/director Joy came up with separate ideas for this movie and then tried to make them all fit into the overall narrative.
 The result is like looking at a jigsaw puzzle where too many of the pieces obviously don’t belong.